-When using the LINKS1000 cellular communicator, any main board zone may be configured for LINKS Answer.
+When using the LINKS 1000 cellular communicator, any main board zone may be configured for LINKS Answer.

 A zone configured for LINKS Answer allows downloading to be performed in the event of telephone line failure.
 When the LINKS receives a telephone call, it will activate the RING terminal on the LINKS circuit board.
-The programmed zone LINKS Answer always requires a single EOL resistor (5600Ω) .
+The zone programmed as LINKS Answer always requires a single EOL resistor (5600Ω).